civictechsweden/JagVillHaVaccin/README.md

 Finally, to support more advanced filtering functions, more metadata on vaccination centers, more metadata on the eligibility criteria (55+, risk group...) and some static geodata (postcodes) are needed.

+As of now, the project is scraping metadata about vaccination centers from 1177.se.

 ### Frontend 🎨

+The user interface is reusing the code from the French project Vite Ma Dose.
+Right now, some useful filtering functions have been disabled because they need to be adapted to the Swedish system.

 The user interface should be as user-friendly as possible with possibility to filter doses by time (soonest) and place (close to me, in my municipality).
 If possible, by eligibility criteria (age, risk group...)

-It should also be static to make sure the project can scale up without experiencing the same bottlenecks as the official booking platforms
+It also has to be static to make sure the project can scale up without experiencing the same bottlenecks as the official booking platforms

 ### I want to help! 🙋🏾‍♀️